MetaboNet: The Largest Publicly Available Consolidated Dataset for Type 1 Diabetes Management: Methods

-The dataset follows the data harmonization conventions described in previous work \cite{WolffRoystonFougner2025HarmonizingDiabetesDatasets}, including resampling the datasets into a tabular format, resampling dates to a homogeneous 5-minute time grid, and standardizing units and feature names.
+The dataset follows the data harmonization conventions as illustrated in Figure \ref{fig:fig_1_v2}, with detailed descriptions elaborated in previous work \cite{WolffRoystonFougner2025HarmonizingDiabetesDatasets}.
+This includes resampling the datasets into a tabular format, with a homogeneous 5-minute time grid, and standardizing units and feature names.
 Each row corresponds to a unique subject and timestamp pair, and all records are consolidated into a single file.
-Core features, including CGM measurements, insulin delivery, date, source file, and subject identification, are available for all users.
+CGM measurements, insulin delivery records, date information, source file identifiers, and subject identifiers are available for all participants.
+The core features include CGM readings, insulin data, and meal information.
+Insulin data are provided as basal, bolus, and total insulin, where total insulin represents the sum of basal and bolus.
+Variability exists across studies: some report only a merged insulin column, while participants on multiple daily injection (MDI) therapy always have basal and bolus values recorded separately.
+Meal information includes carbohydrate entries and user-reported meal labels describing the type or content of each meal.
 Additional features, such as exercise and physiological signals, are incorporated when available, resulting in differences in feature coverage across sources.
 A complete description of all features in the dataset is available on the MetaboNet website \cite{MetaboNetNDDataDictionary}.

+All units are standardized, with CGM measurements reported in mg/dL.
+Insulin administration is separated into bolus and basal insulin where possible, reported in absolute insulin units.
+If source datasets had stored insulin delivery as rates, such as U/hr, total insulin delivered was calculated from the rate and duration, expressed as the absolute amount delivered within each 5-minute time interval.
+Insulin types, when available, are included in the features “insulin\_type\_bolus” and “insulin\_type\_basal”.
+For insulin pump users, these two features have identical values.
+A column “insulin\_delivery\_modality” indicates delivery type with values Multiple Daily Injections (MDI), Sensor Augmented Pump (SAP), or AID.

+Ethnicities are harmonized using category names based on the U.S. 2000 classifications for race \cite{grieco2001race}: White, Black/African American, Asian, Native Hawaiian or Other Pacific Islander, and American Indian or Alaska Native.
+Multi-racial entries are comma-separated, while race and ethnicity are merged, with "Hispanic/Latino" added where applicable.
+For datasets in other formats, we standardized the data by mapping the original values to the corresponding categories in this classification.

 As the dataset represents real-world data, missing values are inherent and preserved, leaving downstream users to select an appropriate imputation strategy.
 Signals such as meals, insulin boluses, and physical activity are naturally sparse.
 Users should be aware that zero values and missing entries for carbohydrate intake and insulin delivery are not unambiguously distinguishable, as zeros may represent missing data and missing entries may correspond to no delivery.
 Moreover, features obtained through manual reporting, such as carbohydrate intake and exercise, may be prone to errors as they may be affected by inaccuracies inherent in human data entry.